ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/api-reference/extending-filtering.md

           # instance[2] = x.Company.Addresses
           # level[2] = [x.Company.Addresses.Any(y => y.Street == "221B Baker Street")]
         }
-        # Combine everything of the current level and pop the porperty street from the instance
+        # Combine everything of the current level and pop the property street from the instance
         # instance[1] = x.Company
         # level[1] = [x.Company.Addresses.Any(y => y.Street == "221B Baker Street")]
       }
-      # Combine everything of the current level and pop the porperty street from the instance
+      # Combine everything of the current level and pop the property street from the instance
       # instance[0] = x
       # level[0] = [x.Company.Addresses.Any(y => y.Street == "221B Baker Street")]
     }